Freeseer/freeseer/README.txt

 Once you have the prerequisite componets, run freeseer by changing directory into the src directory, and run:
+    "make"

+This will compile the gui files.
+Once this completes, you can run:
     "./freeseer"

+This starts up the Freeseer GUI.

 Read more about hardware capture options here:
     http://wiki.github.com/fosslc/freeseer/capture-hardware